davidmohringmrf/flowcards-playground/docs/README.md

 Steps to run a simulation:
 1. Browse to https://playground.marfeel.com
-2. Introduce a URL where you want to load a Flowcard in
+2. Introduce the URL you want to load a Flowcard on
 3. Choose one of the sample pre-defined Flowcards
 4. Experience it in your smartphone or browser Dev Tools

 ## Considerations
-The Flowcards SDK relies on mobile touch events that are not smooth on Desktop.
-For an optimum user experience you must run the simulations in an smartphone.
+The Flowcards SDK relies on mobile events and therefore, don’t run smoothly on Desktop.
+For an optimum user experience you must run the simulations on a smartphone.

-The Flowcards Playground loads Flowcards in the specified URL using a reverse proxy just for the purpose of testing.
-There might situations where loading a site through the reverse proxy doesn't work  as expected and get CORS errors or any other random error.
+There might be situations where loading a site through the reverse proxy doesn't work as expected and you get CORS errors, or any other random error.

 ## Custom simulations
-The Flowcards Playground allows simulating any `flowcards.json` you have on top of any url.
+The Flowcards Playground allows the simulation of any `flowcards.json` you have, on top of any url.
 To do so you have to invoke the `https://playground.mrf.io/simulate` API end point directly with the required query params:

 - `siteUrl`: URL of the site you want to load a Flowcard in
 - `experienceUrl`:  URL of a valid `flowcards.json`